Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

 <list>
 <li><b><format color="CornFlowerBlue">Main Flow</format></b>:
 <p>
-The customer (registered/and most importantly if unregistered) inputs all details related to their preferred delivery location for their order.
+The customer (registered/and most important if unregistered) inputs all details related to their preferred delivery location for their order.
 The system internally reviews the information provided to determine driver availability, zoning disposition, and other information relevant to the system and to the customer.
 If the information passed into the system is valid, then the